 What Are the Best Book Club Books?

 The crux of your book club is, naturally, the book.
-There is an infinite variety of good books.
+There is an infinite variety of good books to read.
 However, there are some not-so-good books.
 Others may be good books but not good book club books; e.g. books that are too short or too long.

 A 50-page essay probably won't provide much opportunity for discussion.
 On the other side of the coin, your members probably won't be able to plow through "War and Peace" or "Infinite Jest" in a reasonable amount of time.
 Aim for 300-400 pages.

 The best book club books have a unique perspective.
 Such options abound in the SDHC Lending Library.
 You can explore anything from the Quran to South Dakota One Room Country Schools.
 A book doesn't need to be contentious to be worth discussing, but a new world view or perspective adds more possibilities.
 If your group has similar political or social views, don't pick a book whose philosophy everyone will agree with.